-“Laura, when we spoke earlier you said that you’ve been trying to loose this 20lbs on your own for more than six months.
+“Laura, when we spoke earlier you said that you’ve been trying to lose these 20lbs on your own for more than six months.
 Let me help you get there!”

-The number one reason personal trainers tell me they don’t follow up with clients who’ve already said no is because they don’t want to be that annoying person from the gym who’s “just checking in to see if you’ve changed your mind”.
-Avoid this by coming up with a follow up plan and getting permission to stay in touch.
+The number one reason personal trainers tell me they don’t follow up with clients who’ve already said no is that they don’t want to be that annoying person from the gym who’s “just checking in to see if you’ve changed your mind”.
+Avoid this by coming up with a follow-up plan and getting permission to stay in touch.